leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/tool_settings/brush_settings.rst

    X, Y, Z Plane
       The movement takes place in the positive direction of one of the global axes.

+Use Original
-Original Normal
+   Normal
       When locked it keeps using the normal of the surface where stroke was initiated, instead of the surface normal currently under the cursor.
-Original Plane
+   Plane
       When locked keep using the plane origin of surface where stroke was initiated, instead of the surface plane currently under the cursor.
    Accumulate
       Causes stroke dabs to accumulate on top of each other.
    Front Faces Only
       When enabled, the brush only affects vertices that are facing the viewer.

 .. toctree::
    :hidden: